Wojo-MannHummel/Nova/README.md

 ## Getting Started

 To get started, you'll need a GitHub account.
 If you don't have one, you can create it for free at [GitHub](https://github.com/).
-Once you have an account, navigate to the repository URL ([Link](https://github.com/Wojo-MannHummel/nova-docs)).
+Once you have an account, we can invite you to this repository.

 ### Viewing Documents

-You can browse the repository's contents directly from the web browser.
-Simply click on the directory or file you wish to view (note not all file types can be rendered).
-Because of this an automated workflow is implemented to take any .docx, .xlsx, .pptx files and convert to PDF to view in the browser located in the pdfs folder.
+Navigate through the repository in your web browser to view files.
+Click on directories or files of interest.
+Note: Not all file types render in the browser, so we convert `.docx`, `.xlsx`, `.pptx` files to PDFs for easier viewing, located in the `pdfs` folder.

 ### Making Changes to Documents